Magnetothermal transport in ultraclean single crystals of Kitaev magnet $\alpha$-RuCl$_3$: Results and Discussion

 Figure\,1 shows the temperature dependence of $\kappa$ in zero field.
 Data of Bridgman sample are also plotted for comparison \cite{Yokoi21}.
 The thermal conductivity exhibits a sharp kink anomaly at around $T_{\rm N}=7.8$\,K, which is higher than that of the Bridgman sample ($T_{\rm N}=7.4$\,K), as previously reported \cite{Namba24}.
 Here, $T_{\rm N}$ was determined from the minima in $d\kappa/dT$ (Fig.\,1, inset).
+The variation of $T_{\rm N}$ between samples appears to depend on the degree of disorder, such as point defects \cite{Zhang23_PRM,Namba24,Imamura24}, as the magnetic interaction is very sensitive to the local crystal symmetry in $\alpha$-RuCl$_3$ \cite{Kim24}.
+This is in contrast to stacking faults that induce an additional magnetic transition above 10\,K while leaving $T_{\rm N}$ largely unperturbed \cite{Cao16,Namba24}.
 The peak of $\kappa(T)$ below $T_{\rm N}$ is more than twice as large as that of the Bridgman sample and is the highest among those reported so far.
 This demonstrates the superior quality of the samples with minimal disorder and stacking faults \cite{Namba24}.
 Hereafter, the two-step sublimation sample will be referred to as the ultraclean sample.
 Although $\kappa(T)$ of the ultraclean sample looks similar to that of the Bridgman sample, a clear difference can be seen by taking the temperature derivative of $\kappa(T)$, $d\kappa(T)/dT$.
 Below $T_{\rm N}$, two dip structures appear in $d\kappa(T)/dT$ at about 5.5 and 7.8\,K, indicating two-step enhancement of $\kappa$ below $T_N$, in contrast to a single dip at about 7.4\,K for the Bridgman sample (arrows in the inset of Fig.\,1).
 In $\alpha$-RuCl$_3$, heat is carried by both magnetic excitations and phonons, $\kappa=\kappa_{\rm mag}+\kappa_{\rm ph}$.
-It has been suggested that $\kappa_{\rm ph}$ is the dominant contribution, and the peak of $\kappa$ appears as a result of an enhanced phonon mean free path due to the suppression of spin-phonon scattering upon entering the AFM phase.
-Since there is no magnetic and structural transition below $T_{\rm N}$, the two-step enhancement of $\kappa(T)$ below $T_N$ cannot be explained by phonon contributions alone in the present ultraclean crystal, implying the significant contribution of magnetic excitations.
+It has been suggested that $\kappa_{\rm ph}$ is the dominant contribution, and the peak of $\kappa$ appears as a result of an enhanced phonon mean free path due to the suppression of spin-phonon scattering upon entering the AFM phase \cite{Hentrich18,Leahy17}.
+The observation of two-step enhancement in $\kappa(T)$ below $T_{\rm N}$, in the absence of any magnetic or structural phase transitions, suggests either a non-negligible contribution from $\kappa_{\rm{mag}}$ or the presence of unconventional magnetic excitation spectra that uniquely modulate the phonon mean free path in the zigzag-ordered state of $\alpha$-RuCl$_3$.
+This behavior deviates from conventional magnetic systems and warrants detailed consideration of the interplay between magnetic and lattice degrees of freedom.
 This result, which has never been reported before, suggests the importance of high-quality samples for investigating the intrinsic magnetothermal transport properties of $\alpha$-RuCl$_3$.